 'Where here water' is what the Russian sentence says.
 If there is no 'natural' English translation, a correct one should do.
 'Where is there water here' isn't wrong and no one has to ask this in English.
 If you are complaining about the English you are missing the point.

-Anyway, I would ask: "Where is the water from here (= this place) ?"
+Anyway, I would ask: "Where is the water in this place ?"

 I think it would clear up a lot of confusion if Duo would accept rough translations that carry the same idea.
 If I were in this situation, I would say, "Where can I get some water?" not "Where is the water here?" or "Where is there water here?"
 If you have to explain what a sentence means, you've defeated the point of having a sentence by not communicating clearly in the first place.